Chency-OY/about-me/README.md

-## 🌞Every action you take is a vote for the type of person you wish to become.😇😇
+## Every action you take is a vote for the type of person you wish to become.😇😇